-All Phase I proposals will be evaluated and judged on a competitive basis in terms of technical capability and technical value.
+All proposals will be evaluated and judged on a competitive basis in terms of technical capability and technical value.
 Proposals will be initially screened to determine responsiveness to the topic objective.
-Proposals passing this initial screening will be technically evaluated by engineers or scientists to determine the most promising technical and scientific approaches.
+Proposals passing this initial screening will be technically evaluated by engineers, scientists or subject matter experts to determine the most promising technical and scientific approaches.
 As a common statement of work does not exist, each proposal will be assessed on the merit of the approach in achieving the technical objectives established in the topic.
 DoD is under no obligation to fund any proposal or any specific number of proposals in each topic.
 It also may elect to fund several or none of the proposed approaches to the same topic.

 - a.
 Number of Awards.
 The number of awards will be consistent with the Component's RDT&E budget.
 No contracts will be awarded until evaluation of all qualified proposals for a specific topic is completed. - b.
 Type of Funding Agreement.
-Each proposal selected for award will be funded under negotiated contracts or purchase orders and will include a reasonable fee or profit consistent with normal profit margins provided to profit-making firms for R/R&D work.
+Each proposal selected for negotiation and possible award will be funded under negotiated contracts or purchase orders and will include a reasonable fee or profit consistent with normal profit margins provided to profit-making proposing small business concerns for R/R&D work.
 Firm-Fixed-Price, Firm- Fixed-Price Level of Effort, Labor Hour, Time & Material, or Cost-Plus-Fixed-Fee type contracts can be negotiated and are at the discretion of the Component Contracting Officer. - c.
 Dollar Value.
-The contract value varies among the DoD Components; it is important for the proposing small business concern to review Component-specific instructions regarding award size. - d.
+Contract value varies among the DoD Components; it is important for proposing small business concerns to review Component-specific instructions regarding award size.

+d.
 Timing.
-Proposing small business concerns will be notified of selection or non-selection status for award by the DoD Component that originated the topic within 90 days of the closing date for the topic.
+Proposing small business concerns will be notified of selection or non-selection status for an award by the DoD Component that originated the topic no later than 90 days of the closing date for this BAA.
 Please refer to the Component-specific instructions for details.

-The SBA SBIR/STTR Policy Directive, Section 7(c)(1)(ii), states that agencies should issue the Phase I award no more than 180 days after the closing date of the topic.
-Across DoD, the median time between the date that the SBIR BAA closes and the award of a Phase I contract is approximately four months.
+The SBA SBIR/STTR Policy Directive, Section 7(c)(1)(ii), states agencies should issue the award no more than 180 days after the closing date of the BAA.